Kirsten Gannon: Bush fire and departure

 Kirsten was featured in the show's 2008 bush fire story.
-A reporter from the Daily Star revealed that one character would be killed off during the bush fire and revealed that Kirsten would survive.
+A reporter from the Daily Star revealed that one character would be killed off during the bush fire but confirmed that Kirsten would survive.
 On-screen Kirsten helps with the bush fire rescue operation but becomes trapped and succumbs to the flames, but is ultimately saved by Ned.
-Natalie Blair who plays Carmella Cammeniti, told an Inside Soap Jason Herbison that the other characters do not realise Kirsten has returned to the fire zone to search for Ned.
+Natalie Blair who plays Carmella Cammeniti, told Inside Soaps Jason Herbison that the other characters do not realise Kirsten has returned to the fire zone to search for Ned.
 She added that Kirsten is overcome by the smoke and collapses in the middle of the fire.

 Kirsten later remembers that Paul left her for dead.
 Elle suspects that Paul started the fire and visits Kirsten in hospital.
 Dennis said that Kirsten remembers that Paul drove off in the same vehicle that Elle knew Paul was driving at the time.
 He defended his character's actions because Paul thought she had died.
 He added "she had collapsed and wasn't moving, Paul never would have left Kirsten there if he thought she was alive."
 Paul's actions resulted in Kirsten sustaining severe burns, which she forgave Paul for.
 Dennis explained that "not only did he use her, he left her for dead.
 The remarkable thing is she forgave him for what he did to her.
 She ended up with horrific burns, and she actually had the goodness to say to Paul that she forgave him."

 Kirsten's story concluded with her needing specialised treatment for her burns in Perth.
 When Ned's family offer to help, she refuses because of the financial strain.
 When Ned confronts Paul, he feels guilty and offers to fund the treatment.
 Kirsten departed during the episode broadcast on 31 July 2008.
 Ned and Mickey were also written out of the series during the episode.
 Her departure scenes featured her being transferred to the Perth hospital and her family moving with her.